SEO· 10 min read· Updated July 15, 2026

 }

 Read the full schema markup deep-dive for all 7 schema types at our Schema markup for AI search 2026 playbook.
-The bilingual treatment described here applies to BlogPosting and Article schema the same way — emit one block per language.
+The same parity rule applies to BlogPosting and Article: each localized URL describes its own visible content and language.

 4. The order to ship across an existing site